7/30/2024

 Peter Abramowitz

-Thanks.
-Yeah, most of my questions have been answered.
-But I guess just to hear, first to start out, I guess it's become much quieter on this front and not a tough conversation much anymore.
-But just wondering if you can comment on construction costs, sort of how things are trending there and how you feel relative to cost capital and to your underwriting yields.
+Thanks, yeah, most of my questions have been answered, but I guess just two here.
+First, to start out, I guess it's become much quieter on this front and not a topic of conversation much anymore, but just wondering if you could comment on construction costs, sort of how things are trending there and how you feel relative to cost of capital and to your underwriting yields.

 speaker

-So the rate of increase in construction costs has clearly abated, I would say, near to date, it's pretty close to stable.
+So the rate of increase in construction costs has clearly abated, I would say, year to date, pretty close to stable.
 We're not seeing big increases like we did over the last few years.
 Having said that, it costs a lot more to build a building today than it did three years ago.
-And cost capital has been essentially constant this year.
-Maybe a little bit improved as we get into the mid year.
+And cost capital has been essentially constant this year, maybe a little bit improved as we get into the mid-year.
 So it's still a challenge to get rents to support new development.
 I think that has some impact on our overall ability to generate development progress.
 But we have not yet seen construction costs start to decrease in a more competitive environment.

 speaker